ilanospalik/Terraform-Project-1/README.md

 Created a repository in my github that gonna diploy an ansible Playbook, the playbook will install on the EC2 the CI/CD tool Jenkins that listen on port 8080.
 Showing that the Login page with in the EC2 instance public ip address is sufficient.
-And Installing on the same Ec2 a docker engine.
+Plus Installing on the same Ec2 a docker engine.

 ALL IN ONE CLICK VIA "TERRAFORM" & "ANSIBLE"